ctu-mrs/ctu-mrs.github.io/docs/hardware/r81_receiver_setup.md

 ### Binding:

 Set the receiver mode on the Radiomaster RC to MULTI FrSky D8.
+Always bind the receiver while the UAV is powered through a battery, do not use just the Pixhawk's USB cable, it may cause issues.
 To bind with the receiver:
 1. Hold the button on the receiver, then power the UAV on.
 2. The receiver LED should be solid red.